flowgrammable/flowsim/STYLE.md

   - set your indentation to 2 spaces
   - always use braces with conditionals and loops
   - always begin an open brace on the same line as control element
+  - always use jshint and fix all errors/warnings

 ##6.
 Variables
   - always use the var keyword for variable introduction

 ##7.
 Object closures
   - use the variable `that` for `this` closures
+  - initialize `that` immediately

   ```
   SomeObject.prototype.methodX = function() {